zachcarlson/ASLImageRecognition/README.md

 ```
 3. Open a terminal window in your preferred Python IDE, we recommend [Visual Studio Code](https://code.visualstudio.com/).
 The current working directory should be `/ImageRecognition` for all following commands.

 4. Running the following command will split the `.mp4` in `/Videos` into images.
-They'll be saved in a new created folder `uncropped_frames`:
+They'll be saved in `uncropped_frames`:
 ```
 python .\step01_VideoSplitPreProcess.py
 ```
 5. Running the following command will crop the images from 1080x1920 pixels to 224x224 pixels.
-These images will be saved in a new folder `cropped_frames`:
+These images will be saved in `cropped_frames`:
 ```
 python .\step02_CropPreProcess.py
 ```
 6. Running the following command will convert the images to grayscale.
-These images will be saved in a new folder `gray_frames`:
+These images will be saved in `gray_frames`:
 ```
 python .\step03_GrayscalePreProcess.py
 ```
 7. Running the following command will import all images per class and save them into one single `.csv`.
-These `.csv` files will be saved in a newly created folder `csv_files`.  *After `step04_CSVConversionPreProcess.py` has completed, you will have all necessary files to run the `ASLImageRecognition.ipynb` Notebook, if you wish.*
+These `.csv` files will be saved in `csv_files`.  *After `step04_CSVConversionPreProcess.py` has completed, you will have all necessary files to run the `ASLImageRecognition.ipynb` Notebook, if you wish.*
 ```
 python .\step04_CSVConversionPreProcess.py
 ```
-8. Running the following command will produce the EDA figures for this project:
+8. Running the following command will produce the EDA figures for this project, which will be saved in `figures`:
 ```
 python .\step05_EDA.py
 ```